 Ash was a little surprised.
-She had never heard Verhibitt envoke the Phoenician deity before.
+She had never heard Verhibitt evoke the Phoenician deity before.

 At high tide, they moved down to the harbor and boarded their mini-fleet.
 Five cargo vessels crammed full of as many soldiers as they could gather rowed out of the harbor behind them, following the towed barge.
 The wind was behind them, so they dropped sails, and the oarsmen laid around the deck, playing dice and sharpening their weapons.

 Ash used the time to work on the calculator.
-All of the brass components were cut and shaped.
+The brass components were cut and shaped.
 All that remained was to put it together.
 And that was turning out to be very hard.

 Verhibitt came to sit with her on their second day at sea.